Skip to main content

 Program objectives

-• Develop or strengthen strategic partnerships overseas.
+• Develop or strengthen strategic international research partnerships.

 • Build institutional bridges between Concordia University and key international institutions in Mitacs eligible countries.